sammersaqa/SaqaSP5_TimeTracker/time-tracking-dashboard-figma/README.md

 - Used DevTools and temporary background colors to inspect layout behavior and confirm spacing.
 - Ensured `card.innerHTML` structure in JavaScript matches expected layout for flex alignment.
 - Preserved original sizing and design from Figma while correcting alignment issues.
+- Adjusted all fonts and font sizes to the best of my ability to match the physical look of both my site and the Figma mockup.

 ### **Nov 18, 2025**
 - Set up initial HTML, CSS, and JSON structure.